Ready to dive into the Scion xB’s best and worst years?

 Best & Worst Years for Scion xB 2nd Generation (2008-2015)

 Here’s the deal: If you’re in the market for a second-gen xB, aim for the 2011-2015 models.
-They’re the pick of the crop.
-But steer clear of the 2008-2010 years – they’ve got some troubles.
+They’re the finest of the bunch.
+But steer clear of the 2008-2010 years – they’ve got some issues.

 The Best Years: 2011, 2012, 2013, 2014, 2015